 When I looked into the anti-ageing claims, I found it all not quite as it seems.
 There is no research to prove that BioNymph Peptide Complex can fight free radicals.
 In short, antioxidants are a better option and while the cream does have some antioxidants, on the ingredients list, they are written near the end.
 This usually means there is very little of it, the way cosmetics write their ingredients is always in order of the most prominent to the least.
 If you want an anti-ageing cream I would not recommend getting this one as I don’t think it lives up to its anti-ageing claims.

 Another issue is the packaging.
 The moisturiser comes in a jar and once you open it, it’s exposed to the light and air.
 This causes the ingredients to break down.
 Skincare products are better in a pump form.
-I know many many products come in jars, however, when you are paying Charlotte Tilbury prices, you expect the brand to think of everything.
+I know that many, many products come in jars, however, when you are paying Charlotte Tilbury prices, you expect the brand to think of everything.

-Lastly, some of the ingredients are not for sensitive skin so if your skin is sensitive its better to use a moisturiser with better ingredients for sensitive skin.
+Lastly, some of the ingredients are not for sensitive skin so if your skin is sensitive it’s better to use a moisturiser with better ingredients for sensitive skin.

 The first thing I noticed when applying the cream was how thick the consistency is.
 Personally, I prefer a thinner consistency, I don’t love thick creams, but that wasn’t the worst of it.
-The cream left a really tacky and sticky feeling to my skin that after a while, I simply wiped some of it off.
+The cream left a really tacky and sticky feeling on my skin that after a while, I simply wiped some of it off.
 If you don’t mind thick creams and you don’t mind spending a couple of minutes massaging it into your face, then perhaps you’ll like the cream.
 For me, skincare needs to be comfortable and not in the way.

 That being said, I definitely noticed a difference the next morning, my skin was softer, clearer and had a glow to it!

 Another thing I don’t love is that it has a dewy finish, it leaves the skin a bit glowy.
 I prefer a matte finish but that’s just my personal preference.
 I think this cream is more for dry to normal types of skin because of the dewy finish.
 It also has a bit of a fragrance.
-This doesn’t really bother me, but skincare brands that pride themselves on being the top of the game should know better than using products with fragrance.
+This doesn’t really bother me, but skincare brands that pride themselves on being at the top of the game should know better than using products with fragrance.
 Fragrances are best avoided in skin care products as it increases the chances of developing a sensitivity to fragrance.
-Which no-one wants.
+Which no one wants.

-On the whole, I would say its a pretty good moisturiser but I think it is over-priced.
+On the whole, I would say it’s a pretty good moisturiser but I think it is over-priced.
 There are some amazing moisturisers out there for a lot cheaper.
 I highly recommend the Lancôme Cleansing Fluid- Galatéis Douceur which I have reviewed here, it’s one of my favourite moisturisers.
 Alternatively, check out my blog post on the best moisturizers for sensitive skin.
 There’s something there for everyone’s skin and everyone’s price range!

 Having said all the reasons why I don’t love the Charlotte Tilbury Magic Cream, I need to mention that my 94-year-old grandmother swears by it!
 She uses it every day and loves how it feels and the effects it has on her skin.
 So although there is room for improvement, there are many people who love it!